openwisp/openwisp-firmware-upgrader/README.rst

 **Available filters**

-You can filter a list of device upgrade operations based on their status using the
-``status`` (e.g. in-progress, success, failed, aborted).
+The list of device upgrade operations can be filtered by ``status`` (one of: in-progress, success, failed, aborted).

 .. code-block:: text